Tax Time – Do It Yourself or Hire Someone

 Before I started filing my taxes myself, I always went to one of the local tax franchise’s.
 Simply put you go in there with your taxes and pay a little fee and walk out with cash!
 This was the way to go.
 Of course there was always a nice lineup and the fees were higher.
 You could tell some employees didn’t know 100% what they were doing, and were probably only there for the busy season.
 It did the job and you could pay a fee for just the service, or you could pay a little more and get the cash from them instantly.
 Of course just like the majority of people I took the cash.
 Tom Cruise – Show Me The Money!!

 Again there is nothing wrong with these service providers, they do the job and I have never had a error in the past resulting from their skills.
 Ultimately these days, I don’t need the cash instantly and would rather save the money not paying for instant cash.

 Certified Personal Accountant

-This year I saw a Certified Personal Accountant posting in our neighborhood Facebook page.
+This year I saw a Certified Personal Accountant posting in our neighbourhood Facebook page.
 They wanted $50 per return which I felt was fair.
 Clearly this is a lot more than I normally pay, when I pay like 20 bucks for the both of us.
 I wanted to see how much of a difference they can really make.
 I also had the private investment and the solar panels in the mix this year which complicates things for sure.

 Me and the wife both felt the $100 was worth the shot to get a bigger return.
 The solar panels ended up being a non issue for tax year 2017.
 There really wasn’t much we could do this year tax-wise as we didn’t make a income until 2018 she stated.
 Ahhh well you learn.
 That why we hired her, shes smarter at this stuff than I am!
 Other than that we gave her our stack of papers.
 Our record of employments, the private investment stuff, childcare costs, donations, sports costs and certification costs for our jobs.